bormaxi8080/osint-timeline/DRAFT.md

 RubyRetriever is a Web Crawler, Scraper & File Harvester.
 Available as a command-line executable and as a crawling framework: https://github.com/joenorton/rubyretriever

 Subprober is a powerful and efficient subdomain scanning tool written in Python.
 With the ability to handle large lists of subdomains.
 The tool offers concurrent scanning, allowing users to define their preferred concurrency level for faster results.
 Whether you are on Linux, Windows, or MacOS: https://github.com/RevoltSecurities/SubProber

+Gocrawl is a polite, slim and concurrent web crawler written in Go: https://github.com/PuerkitoBio/gocrawl

+Pholcus is a distributed high-concurrency crawler software written in pure golang: https://github.com/andeya/pholcus

+BadJPG is a Python script allows you to hide a payload within a JPG image using steganography techniques.
+It uses the `stegano` library to encode and decode messages within the least significant bit (LSB) of the image pixels: https://github.com/basicW/badjpg

 ----